help_outline Skip to main content

 Are you just an East Coast group?

-No. The MTOA has active members on the East, West, and Gulf Coasts, the western rivers and the Midwest, as well as in Canada.
+No. MTOA has active members on the East, West, and Gulf Coasts, the Great Lakes and the Midwest, as well as Canada.
 Wherever you are, you are probably close to another MTOA member and don’t even know it.
-Many locations have MTOA Port Captains who will supply local knowledge, and sometimes even local transportation and free dockage.

 How many members does the group have?